-SQL statements in TimesTen PL/SQL programs must obey Oracle SQL syntax.
-While TimesTen SQL is generally a subset of Oracle SQL, there are some expressions that are permissible in TimesTen SQL but not in Oracle SQL.
+SQL statements in TimesTen PL/SQL programs must obey Oracle Database SQL syntax.
+While TimesTen SQL is generally a subset of Oracle Database SQL, there are some expressions that are permissible in TimesTen SQL but not in Oracle Database SQL.
 Such TimesTen-specific SQL operations cannot be used within PL/SQL except by using dynamic SQL through

 EXECUTE IMMEDIATE statements or the

 DBMS_SQL package.
 See "Dynamic SQL in PL/SQL (EXECUTE IMMEDIATE statement)".

 SQL statements that would be permissible in Oracle Database are accepted by the PL/SQL compiler as valid even if they cannot be executed by TimesTen.
 If SQL features are used that TimesTen does not support, compilation of a PL/SQL block may be successful, but a runtime error would occur when the PL/SQL block is executed.

 In Oracle Database, PL/SQL blocks can invoke SQL statements, and SQL statements can in turn invoke PL/SQL functions.
 For example, a stored procedure can invoke an

 UPDATE statement that employs a user-written PL/SQL function in its